 At the end of the day, this isn’t about hating men or avoiding them forever.

-It’s about finally putting yourself first—instead of constantly putting yourself last.
+It’s about finally putting yourself first after a lifetime of being told you come last.

-Stop curating your socials to look effortlessly cool, sexy, and follow-worthy just so the right guy might slide into your DMs.
+Delete the apps and stop curating your life to look effortlessly cool, sexy, and “follow-worthy” just so the right guy might slide into your DMs.

-Don’t plan nights out, join clubs, or book trips just because you think it might lead to meeting a man.
+Don’t plan your nights out, join clubs, or book trips based on the probability of meeting a man.

 Being supportive is one thing.

-You weren’t put on this earth to babysit grown men through life.
+You weren’t put on this earth to be a therapist, caretaker, or emotional janitor for grown men.

 Notice a pattern?